Mastering the Asia Squat: A Guide to Tradition, Benefits, and Practice

 A lady squats while shopping at the market. | © Vietnamdrive

 + The Vietnamese market culture also contributes to the formation of squatting habits.
-The market itself is not equipped with seats for shoppers, and the market floor is usually of dirt in the rural, brick in cities but not clean.
-When many people go to the market, they also want to talk together, just squatting only.
+The market itself is not equipped with seats for shoppers, and the market floor is usually of dirt in rural and brick floors in cities are not clean.
+When many people go to the market, they also want to talk together.
+The best way is just squatting.

 + Human biological characteristics also form the squatting ability.
-Many scientists also studied the Asian ankle could be flexible over 70 degrees, so most of the Asian people can do the Asian squat easily.
-Most Europeans or Americans have only 30 degrees of flexible ankle joint, so they often have to stand on tiptoes when trying to sit down.
+Many scientists also studied that Asian ankles could be flexible over 70 degrees.
+Thus, most Asian people can do the Asian squat easily.
+Almost all Europeans or Americans have only 30 degrees of flexible ankle joints, so they often have to stand on tiptoes when trying to sit down.

 + Working culture also creates a squat ability.
-Seeing the guy who repairs bikes in the street corner if he sits on the chair, the Vietnamese people think that he definitely does not have a passenger.
-Also, food vendors just sit on a chair when finishing or counting money, even though there is a small chair next to the basket.
+Seeing the guy who repairs bikes on the street corner if he sits on a chair, the Vietnamese people think he definitely does not have a passenger and is lazy.
+Also, vendors selling food just sit on a chair when finishing or counting money, even though there is a small chair next to the basket.
 Squatting is easy for workers and suitable for thoughts.

 + Children, typically in the countryside, often play on the ground for many traditional games in Vietnam.
-And, the way of Asian squat is suitable and flexible for them to play and move around comfortably.
+The style of Asian squatting is suitable and flexible for them to play and move around comfortably.
 So, most of the children in Vietnam can squat naturally.

 Where and when to squat and not to squat?